Can I reduce my risk if I’ve already had a stroke?

 Stopping smoking could be one of the best things you ever do for your health, and there is lots of help available.
 Giving up isn't easy, but it is worth the effort to improve your health.

+Being overweight or obese can raise your risk of a stroke.
 Extra weight affects your body in many ways, such as raising the risk of high blood pressure and type 2 diabetes, which are both linked to stroke.

 Eating a healthy, balanced diet can help to lower your risk of things like high blood pressure and diabetes.